Zeeeepa/xyops/docs/api.md

 - Job logs/files are exported only if under 1 MB each.
 - Bucket files are exported as base64 with a manifest of file metadata.
 - Secret data is exported as encrypted values (as stored).
+- API keys are exported as salted hashes only (as stored).

 ### admin_delete_data